sasindudilshanranwadana/SynerX/README.md

 ## 📁 Test Data

-The test data for this project is located in the `tracking-results-test` directory.

 > ⚠️ **Important Notice:**

 - The files `tracking_results.csv` and `vehicle_count.csv` will be **reset (overwritten)** every time the program is re-run.